A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 Any time you work for a new customer, they will want to know about your insurance status.
 If you damage their property or cause them bodily injury, they want assurance that you will take financial responsibility for any damages.

 A certificate of insurance provides them with all they need to determine if your policy coverage matches the work requirements.
-If it doesn’t, they may ask you to add coverage.
+If it doesn’t, they may request additional coverage.

 It’s proactive.